cds-snc/exploration-documentation/ProcessDocumentation.md

 Throughout the pilots we collect research insights on how well the process is or isn't working, and then we spend 1-2 sprints iterating in between each round.

-## Naming the service: what's in a name?
+## How we named the service: what's in a name?

 The service has evolved immensely, which is reflected in the number of times we've iterated on the name: